[ Index ]

 820 /**

-821 * Retrieves the next timestamp for an event.
+821 * Retrieves the timestamp of the next scheduled event for the given hook.

 822 *